 have the security of knowing the rules and can build up useful habits of behaviour.

 2. Adults will praise and endorse desirable behaviour such as kindness and sharing.

-4. Physical punishment will not be used or threatened.
+4. Neither physical punishment nor threats will not be used.

 5. Children will not be sent out of the room by themselves.

 6. Children who exhibit unwanted behaviour will be given support and one to one

 guidance in an age appropriate manner taking into consideration individual

 7. Where there is serious misbehaviour e.g., racial or other abuse, it will be made

 clear immediately that this is not acceptable, with explanation not blame.